microcks/.github/profile/README.md

 Follow our [public roadmap](https://github.com/microcks/.github/blob/master/ROADMAP.md) ✨ and feel free to share your suggestions 🙌

-To get involved with our community, please make sure you are familiar with the project's [Code of Conduct](https://github.com/microcks/.github/blob/master/CODE_OF_CONDUCT.md).
+To get involved with our community, please familiarize yourself with the project's [Code of Conduct](https://github.com/microcks/.github/blob/master/CODE_OF_CONDUCT.md).

 You should also check out our [contribution guide](https://github.com/microcks/.github/blob/master/CONTRIBUTING.md).

-> **📢 Remember, code isn't the only way to help out! ❤️👇**
+> **📢 Remember, code isn't the only way to help! ❤️👇**
 - [Tell us more](https://microcks.io/blog/) about your Microcks use cases and share it with all 🌍🌎🌏
-- Help us to polish the [documentations](https://microcks.io/documentation/)
+- Help us to polish the [documentation](https://microcks.io/documentation/)
-- Like & share Microcks news and announcement on social networks 🤝
+- Like & share Microcks news and announcements on social networks 🤝
 - Any suggestions 👉 tell us 🫶
 - We Share.
 We Learn.
 We Grow 🚀